CSCI-442-Mines/project-4-starter/README.rst

    -s, --time_slice [positive integer]
       The time slice for preemptive algorithms.

-   -t, --per_thread
+   -t, --per_process
-      If set, outputs per-thread metrics at the end of the simulation.
+      If set, outputs per-process metrics at the end of the simulation.

    -v, --verbose
       If set, outputs all state transitions and scheduling choices.